yvandouenel/d8migrate/web/modules/custom/migrate_crealead/README.md

 USAGE
 =====
-Enable the module, check status, import all products and rollback with Drush drush en migrate_json_example drush migrate-status drush migrate-import product drush migrate-rollback product
+Enable the module, check status, import all products and rollback with Drush drush en migrate_crealead drush migrate-status drush migrate-import brand drush migrate-rollback brand

 See config/optional/migrate_plus.migration.product.yml for details about the migration.